-Compared to other cities in Finland, Mariehamn offers tranquillity to tourists who visit, and it was once the home of the world’s largest oceanic sailing ships fleet and also called as “port of the last windjammers.”
+Compared to other cities in Finland, Mariehamn offers tranquillity to tourists who visit, and it was once the home of the world’s largest oceanic sailing ship fleet and also called as “port of the last windjammers.”

-The town itself offers activities like kayaking and hiking just like other Finland destinations, and there are also several architectural buildings located in Mariehamn.
+The town itself offers activities like kayaking and hiking, just like other Finland destinations, and there are also several architectural buildings located in Mariehamn.
 You can find wooden houses and that tourists can walk through and it’s a perfect place for family holidays.

 An interesting fact about Mariehamn is that despite it being part of Finland, 88% of the island’s population speaks Swedish!

-It is also known as a holiday destination for many locals and tourists visiting and a perfect place for enjoying cruises around castles in the city including Olavinlinna castle which is surrounded by the Saimaa Lake and beautiful Finnish nature.
+It is also known as a holiday destination for many locals and tourists visiting and a perfect place for enjoying cruises around castles in the city, including Olavinlinna castle, which is surrounded by the Saimaa Lake and beautiful Finnish nature.

 There are many things to do in the area, and the attractions are famous in every part of the country, that said, there are two national parks located in the region namely Kolovesi and Linnansaari, and it offers activities like trekking and cycling expeditions for anyone who enjoys the great outdoors.

-Rovaniemi is a city in Finland and the capital of Lapland which is the northernmost province of Finland.
-For tourists who still wonder where to go in Finland, they may like to visit Rovaniemi since many travelers visit the city especially during the cold season for some winter activities.
+A perfect destination for your Finland vacation, Rovaniemi, the capital of Lapland, which is the northernmost province of the country.
+For tourists who still wonder where to visit in Finland, they may like to visit Rovaniemi since many travelers visit the city during the cold season for some winter activities.

 If you visit Salla in winter, make sure to try one of its many saunas by the lake and join the locals jump in its icy water after a good sauna session (if you dare).

-Jyväskylä is a university city in Finland that is located in central Finland and also known as “Athens of Finland,” or at least according to the Finnish national epic, the Kalevala which dubbed the city its infamous nickname.
+Jyväskylä is a university city in Finland that is located in central Finland and also known as “Athens of Finland,” or at least according to the Finnish national epic, the Kalevala, which dubbed the city its infamous nickname.

 Kemi is a town in Finland that lies by the Bothnian Bay and at the mouth of Kemijoki, and it is a part of Lapland.
 One of the most visited tourist attractions in Finland is located in Kemi which is the stunning Snow Castle, and it is the largest snow building in the world, and the town itself also offers the world’s only Arctic Icebreaker which is only available for tourists cruises and it is called as the Sampo ice-breaker.

-Kuhmo is a town in Finland, and it is located the south-eastern part of the Kainuu Region.
-Kuhmo is a lovely place especially for culture and nature lovers and an ideal location for an exploration of the wilderness of Finland.
+Kuhmo is a town in Finland, and it is located in the south-eastern part of the Kainuu Region.
+Kuhmo is a lovely place, especially for culture and nature lovers, and an ideal location for an exploration of the wilderness of Finland.

-Apart from all that, for those who are seeking something a little bit more on the unusual side, they can also try some tours such as bear watching safari which is perhaps the one thing to do in Finland not easily forgotten once you try it.
+Apart from all that, for those who are seeking something a little bit more on the unusual side, they can also try some tours such as bear watching safari, which is perhaps the one thing to do in Finland not easily forgotten once you try it.

-In winter, Oulu gets covered in thick sheet of snow making it a good place for winter activities while in summer, they offer different sorts of activities from hiking in the wilderness to cultural events as Oulu is the oldest city in the whole of Finland and visiting such place only gives great value to its visitors, especially if you’re keen on learning about Finland’s past!
+In winter, Oulu gets covered in a thick sheet of snow making it a good place for winter activities while in summer, they offer different sorts of activities from hiking in the wilderness to cultural events as Oulu is the oldest city in the whole of Finland and visiting such place only gives great value to its visitors, especially if you’re keen on learning about Finland’s past!

 Not to mention, if you visit Joensuu, the area is the popular origin of some of Finland’s well-loved delicacies such as the Karelian pie and the Karelian stew – both you must not miss.
 So, foodies, prepare yourselves!

-Furthermore, cruises are also accessible in the city for tourists who want to explore it via the famous Lake Saimaa which became the city’s trademark and a sought after destination to beat the heat when the weather in Finland gets warmer.
+Furthermore, cruises are also accessible in the city for tourists who want to explore it via the famous Lake Saimaa, which became the city’s trademark and a sought-after destination to beat the heat when the weather in Finland gets warmer.